 The people at St Mary’s are committed to helping build and sustain a flourishing community in Hardwick.
 And with that theme in mind, we are making progress on the Community Hall project as currently the provision of good quality, accessible and flexible meeting space in the village is lacking.

-Recently, we have partnered with the local building firm, Coulson’s, who have worked with other local schools and churches.
+We have partnered with the local building firm, Coulson’s, who have worked with other local schools and churches.
 As part of their community scheme they have helped us finalise an affordable design, and will then do the building work as part of their project to support the local area.
-We already have planning permission for our original L-shaped design, and an application has gone in for the new, simplified design.
-We expect to receive permission in July.
+We received planning permission for the new, simplified design in September.
 The design includes a hall with floor area 55 m2: the vaulted ceiling will reflect the design of the church, and patio doors will lead out onto the garden area and campfire circle.
+It will provide space for an exercise class of 16 people, or for at least 48 people to sit round tables.
 There will also be a small meeting room, a fully equipped kitchen and toilet facilities.
 It will, of course, be fully accessible and has been designed to be as eco-friendly as possible.

-In just over three years since the launch of our appeal, as of 30th May 2018 we have received £114,000 in gifts, small grants and through fundraising events.
-In addition a further £60,000 has been pledged.
-We are amazed and so grateful for the generosity and hard work of very many people, both within the local community and beyond.
+In just under four years since the launch of our appeal, as of 31st December 2018 we have received £133,364 in gifts, small grants and through fundraising events.
+In addition a further £50,000 has been pledged.
+We are amazed and so grateful for the generosity and hard work of very many people, both within the Hardwick community and beyond.
 We are now actively preparing grant funding applications for the remainder of the capital costs, and are preparing plans to cover equipping and initial start-up costs.
 If you can help, we would be delighted to hear from you!